adriandiazlab/igraph_proyect/tutorial.md

 ### Saving plots

-igraph can be used to create publication-quality plots by asking the `~drawing.plot`{.interpreted-text role="func"} function to save the plot into a file instead of showing it on a screen.
+igraph can be used to create publication-quality plots by asking the `~drawing.plot` function to save the plot into a file instead of showing it on a screen.
 This can be done simply by passing the target filename as an additional argument after the graph itself.
 The preferred format is inferred from the extension. igraph can save to anything that is supported by Cairo, including SVG, PDF and PNG files.
 SVG or PDF files can then later be converted to PostScript (`.ps`) or Encapsulated PostScript (`.eps`) format if you prefer that, while PNG files can be converted to TIF (`.tif`):

     >>> ig.plot(g, "social_network.pdf", **visual_style)